3.

 5: Basic geometric and aerodynamic angles of profile cascade

-βB1, βB2 [°] inlet and outlet angle of blade profile; i [°] angle of attack; δ [°] angle of deviation; Δβ [°] camber of flow; b [m] width of the profile cascade; W1, W2 [m·s-1] attack and outflow velocity; Wm [m·s-1] mean aerodynamic velocity in the cascade; im [°] angle of attack of mean aerodynamic velocity.
+βB1, βB2 [°] inlet and outlet angle of blade profile; i [°] angle of attack; δ [°] angle of deviation; Δβ [°] camber of flow; b [m] width of profile cascade; W1, W2 [m·s-1] attack and outflow velocity; Wm [m·s-1] mean aerodynamic velocity in cascade; im [°] angle of attack of mean aerodynamic velocity.

 3.7